 Brighter Bites is rooted in the belief that if we give our kids something better to munch on, they will.
 And the lives they lead will be as vibrant as the foods they crave.

-For 16 weeks during the school year and seven weeks during the summer Brighter Bites provides: 1) ~25 pounds (over 50 servings) of fresh fruits and vegetables to participating families each week, 2) nutrition education taught in the classroom through a train the trainer model, as well as handbooks, recipe cards and healthy tip sheets for parents, and 3) a fun food experience consisting of a healthy recipe tasting for families to try when they pick up their produce.
+Program Information Our partnered schools receive programming for 16 weeks during the school year.
+Partner schools and organizations receive four weeks during the summer.
+Brighter Bites provides: 1) ~25 pounds (over 50 servings) of fresh fruits and vegetables to participating families at each distribution, 2) nutrition education taught in the classroom through a train the trainer model, as well as handbooks, recipe cards and healthy tip sheets for parents, and 3) a Fun Food Experience consisting of a healthy recipe tasting, cooking demo, or other activity.
+We also partner with other local agencies and produce donors and host annual fundraising events.

 Primary Intern Responsibilities include:

-• Assist with distribution of Brighter Bites produce bags including: Welcoming families and providing a fun, warm environment for families to receive their bags.
+- Assist with distribution of Brighter Bites produce bags including: Welcoming families and providing a fun, warm environment for families to receive their bags or boxes.

-• Support Brighter Bites Nutrition Education programming: Learn the basic principles of CATCH, the nutrition education program utilized by Brighter Bites, and communicate CATCH messages to Brighter Bites participants.
+- Support Brighter Bites Nutrition Education programming: Learn the basic principles of the CATCH (Coordinated Approach to Child Health) nutrition education curriculum and share the concepts with Brighter Bites participants.

 Expectations of Fieldwork Interns:

-• Arrive on-site, stay for the duration of their shift, and perform to the best of their abilities.
-Come prepared having reviewed all materials delivered via email prior to the Brighter Bites program event.
+- Arrive on time on-site, stay for the duration of their shift, and perform to the best of their abilities.
+Come prepared having reviewed all materials delivered prior to the Brighter Bites program event.

-Operational and Physical Requirements: Must be able to travel independently to school sites around city area Must be able to lift produce boxes/bags weighing between 10-50 pounds each on a continuous basis.
+Operational and Physical Requirements: Must be able to travel independently to school sites around county area.
+Must be able to lift produce boxes/bags weighing between 10-50 pounds each on a continuous basis.

 - Collaboration